 In Lee County, the potable water program is regulated by the Environmental Engineering Division of the Lee County Health Public Health Unit (LCPHU).
-According to the LCPHU, the utility is currently up-to-date with all chemical analysis and all test results have been satisfactory for the past three years.
-The utility's testing program indicates that it serves water which meets or exceeds all standards for safe drinking water and the water quality is considered satisfactory.
+According to the LCPHU, the utility is currently up-to-date with all chemical analyses and all test results have been satisfactory for the past three years.
+The utility's testing program indicates that Useppa serves water which meets or exceeds all standards for safe drinking water and the water quality is satisfactory.

 Jurisdiction over wastewater facilities in Lee County is directly under the DEP.
-During the last rate case in 1996, the DEP drafted a Consent Order (CO) against Useppa to correct violations concerning the treatment and disposal of Useppa's domestic wastewater.
+During the last rate case in 1996, the DEP drafted a Consent Order against Useppa to correct violations concerning the treatment and disposal of Useppa's domestic wastewater.
 According to the DEP, the effluent being discharged did not meet standards, causing the disposal ponds to deteriorate.
-In order to correct the violations listed in the CO, the utility constructed a new wastewater treatment plant.
-Those violations which were an issue in the last rate case are now considered corrected.
-Currently, the DEP has no violations or corrective orders pending against the utility, and the quality of the wastewater effluent should be considered satisfactory.
+In order to correct the violations listed in the Consent Order, the utility constructed a new wastewater treatment plant.
+Therefore, those violations which were an issue in the last rate case have been corrected.
+Currently, the DEP has no violations or corrective orders pending against the utility, and the quality of the wastewater effluent is satisfactory.